paolosalvatori/service-fabric-acs-kubernetes-multi-container-app/README.md

 - appsettings.<EnvironmentName>.json
 - environment variables

+ASP.NET Core allows to use additional configuration providers to read settings from a heterogeneous range of repositories.
+Later in this document, we'll see how to:

+ - Create an [Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/key-vault-manage-with-cli2) using the Azure CLI.
+ - Create secrets in this repository using the Azure CLI
+ - Use the [Azure Key Vault configuration provider](https://docs.microsoft.com/en-us/aspnet/core/security/key-vault-configuration?tabs=aspnetcore2x) in the application to read sensitive parameters from the vault.

  Configuration consists of a hierarchical list of name-value pairs in which the nodes are separated by a colon.
 To retrieve a value, access the Configuration indexer with the corresponding item's key.
 For example, if you want to retrieve the value of the **QueueName** setting from the configuration of the **todoapi** service, you have to use the following format.

 ```csharp
 var queueName = Configuration["NotificationService:ServiceBus:QueueName"];